Aggie Poon

 Poon has represented Hong Kong in fifteens and sevens at international level.
+She is a former 110 metre hurdler.

+Poon competed for Hong Kong in their debut appearance at the 2017 Women's Rugby World Cup in Ireland.
 She played 13 games for Hong Kong before she was made to retire, due to an injured knee.
 She took up refereeing after her retirement.